Hydrocarbon systems

 Overview of the three study areas.

-Coinciding with the release by the OGA of seismics across and around the Mid-North Sea High frontier area, project results have been delivered digitally to project sponsors.
+Coinciding with the release by the NSTA of seismics across and around the Mid-North Sea High frontier area, project results have been delivered digitally to project sponsors.
 They include seismic, well and gravity interpretations along with burial/uplift/maturity modelling, source-rock geochemistry studies and palaeographic reconstructions to inform the location of prospective Carboniferous and Devonian plays.
 Onshore data and knowledge have also been incorporated.

 A thick Carboniferous channel sandstone unit within a 'Yoredale' cycle, Northumberland — an analogue for reservoir sandstones in the Carboniferous play of the Central North Sea (P662952).